Homepage

 Aerial view of a single car driving along a bridge that runs alongside a cliff face and the Tasman Sea

-So, if you’re hitting the road this year, here’s ten easy ways to score a cheap deal on your car hire.
+But if you’re looking to hit the open road this year, there are plenty of ways to stick to your budget.
+Here, we round up ten easy ways to score a cheap deal on your car hire.

 1. Compare car hire deals online

-With so many car hire companies vying for your money, using a comparison site such as TravelSupermarket (you’re welcome, by the way) will allow you see the best of what’s out there – from brokers and direct providers alike.
+With so many car hire companies vying for your money, using a comparison site such as TravelSupermarket will allow you see the best of what’s out there – from brokers and direct providers alike.

-By pitting your options side by side, you can easily compare your car hire needs, from transmission type to fuel policy to pick-up location, all in one place.
+By putting your options side by side, you can easily compare your car hire needs, from transmission type to fuel policy to pick-up location, all in one place.

 Keep in mind that the cheapest price won’t always be your best option in the long run, especially if you’re dealing with unhelpful service or need add-ons such as an additional driver.
 Try to strike a balance between price and provider rating – you’ll see a snapshot of Trustpilot reviews on our site to help you decide – and tot up the costs of anything else you might need as part of your rental.